 That’s right, we graduated from Elephant’s Breath and went to the dark side in the form of midnight hues like Stiffkey Blue, dark greys like Benjamin Moore’s Kendall Charcoal, and even blue-black to full-black colours like Farrow & Ball Railings and Little Greene Jack Black.

-Indeed, Peter Gomez, lead designer at Zoffany, said: ‘For the latter part of the decade, we all began to decorate with more confidence.
+Peter Gomez, lead designer at Zoffany, explains, ‘For the latter part of the decade, we all began to decorate with more confidence.
 We’ve become braver with darker hues and are not afraid of making a brighter statement.
 There seems to be a more sophisticated way of using related tones to create a layered and sophisticated interior whether that’s through painting ceilings or decorating all four walls the same colour.’

 As we’ve become increasingly eco-consicous, the end of the decade saw a focus on earthy colours and connecting with nature, including green in many forms, from olives like Farrow & Ball’s Sap Green to khakis like Annie Sloan’s French Linen.